 Strolling down the narrow Fourth Avenue under the towering historic skyscrapers is one of the top things to do Downtown Pittsburgh!
 Use this information for a Free Pittsburgh Self-Guided Tour of Fourth Avenue.

 Visiting the PPG Place complex is one of the most interesting things to do in Downtown Pittsburgh.
 The buildings were designed in the 80s, centering around a 40-story skyscraper for PPG Industries (formerly Pittsburgh Plate Glass).
 Nearly 20,000 pieces of glass were used to complete the project, which consists of 6 buildings on 3 city blocks covering 5.5 acres of land and features a popular fountain.

 Marking the heart of the city, Market Square is one of the best places to visit in Pittsburgh, PA.
-Long a hub of activity, the square was once ringed by important city structures – like the courthouse, city jail, and newspaper office.
-Today the square stands as a social gathering place where visitors can play games or dine at one of the surrounding eateries.
+Long a hub of activity, the square was once ringed by important structures – like the courthouse, jail, and newspaper office.
+Today Market Square stands as a social gathering place where visitors can shop, sip and dine.
 You can read more information for a Self-Guided Pittsburgh Tour of Market Square.

-The Agnes R Katz Plaza is, perhaps, the most unique and interesting square in downtown.
+The Agnes R Katz Plaza is a unique and interesting square in downtown.
 The urban oasis features a 25-foot-tall bronze fountain and artistic benches that resemble giant eyeballs.
-In fact, resting your feet and sitting on one of the eyeball benches is one of the fun downtown Pittsburgh things to do.
+In fact, resting your feet and sitting on one of the eyeball benches is one of the fun downtown Pittsburgh things to do and great photo op!

-A sub-district within downtown Pittsburgh, the Cultural District encompasses 14 blocks – and is known for its high concentration of theaters, art galleries and public artworks.
-The art and entertainment district is rife with fun Pittsburgh activities, like live performances and city events.
+A sub-district within downtown Pittsburgh, the Cultural District encompasses 14 blocks – and is known for its high concentration of theaters, art galleries and interesting architecture.
+The art and entertainment district is rife with fun Pittsburgh activities, like live performances and community events.

-Historic theaters – such as the Benedum Center and Byham Theater – have been beautifully restored and are premier places to watch performances.
+Historic theaters – such as the Benedum Center and Byham Theater – have been beautifully restored and are premier places to watch performances in Pittsburgh.

 #8 Allegheny Overlook and Pop Up Park